101labs-tech/near-academy/src/frontend/src/pages/Courses/near101/Chapters/Chapter-6/course.md

 The second argument sets the **title** of the meme.
 It’s just an ordinary string.

 Since the meme-museum is cooperating with 9gag the **data** field must be a URL pointing to 9gag.
-9gag is a centralized service which was chosen as a partner for storage because it does not allow offensive and inappropriate content.
-The meme museum could easily expand to other services and enable other URLs.
+9gag is a centralized service that was chosen as a partner for storage because it does not allow offensive and inappropriate content.
+The meme museum could quickly expand to other services and enable different URLs.

 The **category** parameter allows a value from 1 to 4 (inclusive).
 The meme museum uses these categories to rate the meme quality.
 1 is very low quality while 4 might go viral.

 With that, you are ready to create your first meme.
 It is done in just three simple steps.

 1\.
 Prepare your account.
-You need to make sure your near cli has access to the account that is supposed to interact with the contract.
+You need to make sure your near cli has access to the account supposed to interact with the contract.
 Simply use the NEAR Cli and type “near login” and follow the instructions.

 2\.
 Register yourself as a contributor to the meme-museum contract.
 Make sure to use the accountId that you used when you called near login.

 3\.
 Register your meme.
-Make sure to use a custom name for meme.
+Make sure to use a custom name for the meme.
 Contracts that already exist cannot be overwritten.
 Deploying your meme will cost you 3 NEAR.
 You may send more NEAR as a signal of the quality of your meme, of course.

 ```bash
 near call meme-museum.testnet add_meme \